-This codebook outlines the set of procedures that were developed, tested, refined, and implemented by AidData staff and affiliated faculty at the College of William and Mary and Brigham Young University during the MBDC China pilot.4 We initially employed these methods to achieve a specific objective: documenting the "known universe" of Chinese development finance projects in Africa from 2000 to 2011 (Strange et al. 2013).
-The procedures in this codebook constitute a flexible methodology that can be applied to broader research questions, and to track other development finance flows from donors outside the OECD's Development Assistance Committee (better known as "Non-DAC donors").
+This codebook outlines the set of TUFF procedures that have been developed, tested, refined, and implemented by AidData staff and affiliated faculty at the College of William & Mary and Brigham Young University.3 We initially employed these methods to achieve a specific objective: documenting the known universe of Chinese development finance projects in Africa from 2000 to 2011 (Strange et al. 2013).
+However, the data collection procedures outlined in this codebook can be applied to any supplier of development finance that does not publish its official, project-level data.